hairyf/overlastic/docs/en/vue/vue2.md

-# Support Vue2
+# Vue2 Support

-If you are using Vue2, you can install the "package" and use mixins to pass properties to components.
+If you are using Vue2, you can install the `@overlays/vue2` and use mixins to pass properties to components.
 Here's an example:

 ```ts
 import { useOverlayMeta } from '@overlays/vue2'